-Naturally, our starch operations also follow up on supplier social responsibility, and our Code of Conduct applies to all suppliers.
-But our sustainability focus for cultivation in Sweden is primarily the environmental challenges, as we consider these to be greater than the social issues.
+Naturally, our starch business also follows up on suppliers’ social responsibility.
+Our code of conduct for suppliers is signed by all suppliers and we follow up their efforts.
+Our focus for cultivation in Sweden is the environmental challenges, as we consider these to be greater here than the social issues.

 Plant protection products are used in cultivation of starch potatoes to combat weeds and illnesses that attack the plant – above all blight and the Alternaria fungus.
-Research conducted in this area, together with our own cultivation trials, has shown that the quantity of protection products can often be reduced with little or no impact on the yield.
+Research conducted in this area, together with our trial cultivations, has shown that the quantity of protection products can often be reduced with little or no impact on the yield.

-On the basis of this, Lyckeby in Sweden now have a target of reducing the quantity of plant protection products used by our potato suppliers by half per hectare by 2025 compared to the quantity used in 2014.
-To date, the figure has reduced by 30%.
+On the basis of this, at Lyckeby we now have a target for 2025 of reducing the quantity of plant protection products our potato suppliers use by half compared to the quantity used in 2014 per hectare, while maintaining the same yield.
+To date, the figure has reduced by 34%.
 To ensure that we reach our goal, we provide advice to our potato growers through weekly mailings during the cultivation season containing recommended dosages for plant protection products.
 The recommendations are based on existing forecasting models for blight and Alternaria.
-The major reduction between 2014 and 2018 was achieved using a tool for forecasting fungal attacks.

 We work intensively to develop new forecasting models, including through cultivation trials where we evaluate the effects of plant protection products in different cultivation conditions.
 The growers come together at field meets, where they share information and experience with each other and with us.
 For example, very small amounts of protection products are required in dry conditions, as the risk of blight is very low.